KorenEzri/GraphQL-lesson/README.md

 #### By now, including the new mutation - you should not have more than two queries and one mutation in your client or in your server.
 If you have more than three total then you missed something and you should try to see which of your queries is unnecessary and why.

-#### Remeber: GraphQL queries use fields to select specific data that the client requests - no more data than the client is requesting each time...
+#### Remember: GraphQL queries use fields to select specific data that the client requests - no more data than the client is requesting each time...

 # Bonus